imvickykumar999/Multiplayer-Ursina-Game/server/README.md

 2. **Navigate to Your Project Directory**:

-   - Use the `cd` command to change directory to where your `server.py` script is located.
-For example, if your script is in a directory named `server_project`, you would type:
+   - Use the `cd` command to change directory to where your `main.py` script is located.
+For example, if your script is in a directory named `game_project`, you would type:
      ```
-     cd path/to/server_project
+     cd path/to/game_project
      ```
-     Replace `path/to/server_project` with the actual path where your `server.py` script resides.
+     Replace `path/to/game_project` with the actual path where your `main.py` script resides.

 3. **Verify PyInstaller Installation**: